 “Damn you, Murphy!”
 I yell as we come to a stop in the mud.
 Sheena’s looking nervous now.

 “What do we do NOW!?” she wails.
-She is right to wail rather than to talk in a regular voice, as we are obliged by law to remove Nacho from the country by the following day, but now we’re stuck in the mud on a steep abandoned road miles from civilization and many hours from the border.
+She is right to wail rather than to talk in a regular voice, as we are obliged by law (I could check that later when we got home) to remove Nacho from the country by the following day, but now we’re stuck in the mud on a steep abandoned road miles from civilization and many hours from the border.

 “Damn!
 Murphy!
 Blah!” is all I can think to say.